Series 640.2.2AR - Home School Shared Time Students in Middle School and High School Curricular Courses

 4.3 Students must be eligible for state transportation aid.

 4.4 Transportation arrangements will be made by the Transportation Department, at the request of the home school.

 5. Attendance Area – Shared time students must attend the middle school or high school in their attendance area, except as noted below.

-5.1 If a course a home school student wants to take is only offered or only has space available at a different middle school or high school than the one in his or her attendance area, the director of secondary education may allow the student to attend a public middle school or high school outside of the student’s attendance area.
+5.1 If a course a resident home school student wants to take is only offered or only has space available at a different middle school or high school than the one in his or her attendance area, the director of secondary education may allow the student to attend a public middle school or high school outside of the student’s attendance area or district residence.

 - Minnesota Statute 126C.19, Shared Time Aid